riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 than once.
 For example, `arch=+zbb;arch=+zba`, compiler should emit error because `arch` has specified twice.

-The compiler should emit errof if target attribute has specified more than once.
+The compiler should emit error if target attribute has specified more than once.
 For example,
 `__attribute__((target("arch=+v"))) __attribute__((target("arch=+zbb"))) int foo(int a)`
 , compiler should emit error because target attribute has specified twice.